MiniUtilityHub/Image-to-JPG-Converter/README.md

 This is an open-source and completely free tool based on Python that allows you to convert all image files to JPG format.
 Currently, it is only available as a Google Colab version, but a Windows open-source version will be released soon.

-## Features
-- Convert various image formats to JPG
-- Easy to use
-- High-quality output

 ## Updates
 - **2024-07-06**: Added Windows version